Off-campus & Remote supports

 View the video below to get a full overview all the Library's online, remote services, and how between them they can support you in accessing library services and resources off-campus.

-Below is an overview our online services.
-Please do keep in touch and make full use of all our services that we continue to offer.
+Below are some information posters of our online services.
+Whatever your needs, please do keep in touch and make full use of all our services that we continue to offer.

 If you are in a position to travel to the campus libraries, you can avail of the Click & Collect service, as the physical libraries are not open as yet.
 Browse the online library catalouge, and email your request to the relevant email below.
 Remember to include your student number.